NRT-Logo"/

 • Please note: Reliable internet and a computer is essential to access course resources and completion of assessment work

-• Students enrolling must have access to the following. – A laptop / computer
+• Students enrolling must have access to the following.

-– The internet
+• The internet

-– A scanner, or a scanner app downloaded on their smart phone:
+• A scanner, or a scanner app downloaded on their smart phone:

 Student Support

 Please advise our Training Coordinator at your initial telephone or personal meeting if you require additional support in your learning.
 This will allow a support plan to be devised before you commence your course.
+Support services may be available to students with a disability, impairment, or long-term condition and/or learning, language, literacy and/or numeracy difficulties.
+As set out in the terms and conditions of enrolment, students are invited to contact the College upon enrolment to check if support to meet their individual needs is available.

 Are there Assessments?